hudziec/backend_review/md_to_html/README.md

 #### What can the model score tell us about the model?

     -Closer to 1 desirable

     -Not scale dependent.

-    -A residual value of 0.8 means that 80% of the variability in the data are explained by our model, relative to a model with no     preedictors.
+    -A residual value of 0.8 means that 80% of the variability in the data are explained by our model, relative to a model with no     predictors.

     -As you add more variables, residuals will never decrease (with linear regression).

 #### What is K-Folds Cross Validation?